Learn Basic Git usage

 Initialized empty Git repository in /Users/dan/Source/webapp/.git/

-Git will now track changes to files within the webapp repository.
-It created a hidden directory .git within our project directory where it will keep track of commits and general configuration for the project.
-Since it’s just a directory and files, you can open the .git directory and look around.
-Be careful about making any changes!
-In practice, you likely won’t be directly modifying anything in this directory yourself.
+within our project directory where it will keep track of commits and general configuration for the project.
+Since it’s just a directory and files, you can open the .git

-Back in our webapp directory, let’s open VSCode and start making some edits: code .
-Opens VSCode in the current directory.
+directory, let’s open VSCode and start making some edits: code .

-Create a new file in VSCode called README.md.
-We’ll use this to convey any important information about our webapp project.
-Write a few sentences to describe the new project.
-The md file extension indicates that this is a markdown file.
+file extension indicates that this is a markdown file.
 Markdown is a file format that is meant to be human readable text, but uses special characters to denote special meaning:

-• Lines starting with # are treated as top-level headings
+are treated as top-level headings - Lines starting with

-• Text surrounded by a single underscore is emphasized: _text to emphasize_
+are treated as secondary headings - Text surrounded by a single underscore is emphasized:

-• Links to URLs can be embedded: [link text](https://url-to-content.com)
+- Links to URLs can be embedded:

 For now, let’s add the following text to our README.md file: